-Inslee and Culp present different visions for Washington’s future in gubernatorial debate
+Gov. Inslee and Loren Culp debate crime, coronavirus and climate in Washington gubernatorial debate

 Inslee, on at least three occasions, noted in his answer that 800,000 people in Washington have health care under the Affordable Care Act, and they’re at risk of losing that because of a Republican-led, and Trump-supported lawsuit.

-On a question about systemic racism he noted the staggering wealth gap between white families and Black families and then said “This world of Donald Trump and Chief Culp means we will not have health care for many people of color.”
+Answering a question about systemic racism, he noted the staggering wealth gap between white families and Black families and then said, “This world of Donald Trump and Chief Culp means we will not have health care for many people of color.”

 Culp, who has said he does not believe there is systemic racism in policing, said he wants everyone in the country to have equal opportunities.
 And he noted that Democrats have led the state of Washington for decades.